Learn how to filter by, read, update, and clear the hour column on monday boards using the platform API

 };

-You can also clear an hour column using the change_multiple_column_values mutation and passing null or an empty object in the column_values argument.
+You can clear an hour column using change_multiple_column_values by passing null or an empty object in column_values.

 mutation {